snowdriftcoop/snowdrift/BEGINNERS.md

 Open up http://localhost:3000 in your browser to see the Snowdrift site.

 Now you can play with Snowdrift locally.
+To log into the site, use  the built-in system with
+user: `admin` pass: `admin`

 ## Basic Git setup